-Marcuse ...
+Marcuse...
 Herbert Marcuse (1898-1979), Louis Althusser (1918-90), Michel Foucault (1926-84), Noam Chomsky (b.
 1928), Gillès Deleuze (b.
 1925), Felix Guattari, social philosophers.
 In recent years Deleuze and Guattari have rarely been mentioned separately.
 After I wrote that paragraph I bought a copy of the Monty Python scripts, in the fond belief that they would include the Philosophers' Football Match, but they don't.
 Where would I find that sketch, Marc Ortlieb?

 Sheffield Wednesday lost the FA Cup to Arsenal in a Final Replay on 20 May, Arsenal scoring the deciding goal in the last minute of time-on.
 Watching the two matches and background pieces I learnt a good deal about my team.
 The club was formed in 1867 by Sheffield shop assistants who had to work on Saturdays but could get together to play cricket on their afternoon off, which was Wednesday - so that's where the odd name comes from.
 The soccer team was formed about 1907.
-The club is heavily involved in Good Works, notably with children and owls.
-It runs an owl sanctuary, and I can report having seen (if only on TV) everyone's favorite Sheffield Wednesday bird, a handsome six-year-old barn owl named Benjy.
+It got its nickname, the Owls, from Owlerton Stadium, where it played before moving to Hillsborough.
+The club is heavily involved in Good Works, notably with children and, yes, owls.
+It runs an owl sanctuary, and I can report having seen on television everyone's favorite Sheffield Wednesday bird, a handsome six-year-old barn owl named Benjy.
 I can also report, from watching Pole to Pole, that the excellent Michael Palin is a Sheffield Wednesday supporter.

-The Immortal Twelve: Carlton, Collingwood, Essendon, Fitzroy, Footscray, Geelong, Hawthorn, Melbourne,

-North Melbourne, Richmond, St Kilda, South Melbourne.
+The Immortal Twelve: Carlton, Collingwood, Essendon, Fitzroy, Footscray, Geelong, Hawthorn, Melbourne, North Melbourne, Richmond, St Kilda, South Melbourne.
 For about ninety years these were the teams of the Victorian Football League.
 About ten years ago South Melbourne was moved to Sydney and renamed the Sydney Swans.
 In 1990 the VFL was renamed the Australian Football League, and it now includes teams from Brisbane, Perth and Adelaide.